While many women of a certain age who experience symptoms such as dry skin, moodiness,

 There are several reasons why symptoms of hypothyroidism might be identified as symptoms of menopause:

-There is a great deal of overlap between the symptoms of hypothyroidism and those of initial phase of menopause (perimenopause).
+There is a great deal of overlap between the symptoms of hypothyroidism and those of initial phase of menopause (perimenopause, which can last several years).
 Similar symptoms include:

 Dry skinFatigueWeight changes